 Beyond ideas of stoicism, brevity, or focus, I just have a lot of fun playing on silent.
 For most of my gaming life, I've been a single player.
 However, some of my most memorable moments have been experienced in the multiplayer space.
 For me, playing multiplayer without voice is the best of both worlds.
 I'm losing myself in the action of a game, but still pitting myself with and against players that are far more intelligent and reasonably skillful than any coded AI based opponent.
+Get it?

 So please, its nothing personal.
 Sometimes, its just more fun when you're quiet.